 The number of licensees affected by the problem identified, the performance history of a vendor, and

-Other information received by from allegations, Part 21 reports, 50.55(e) reports, Licensee Event Reports (LERs), and other NRC organizations.
+Other information received by Vendor Inspection COE from allegations, Part 21 reports, 50.55(e) reports, Licensee Event Reports (LERs), and other NRC organizations.

 The results of past inspections, event evaluations, and inspector and management reviews should be used to schedule and determine the focus of planned inspections at each vendor facility.

+Refer to the Vendor Inspection Program Plan for additional guidance on the process used by the Vendor Inspection COE for the selection of vendors.
+[C2]

 06.02 Inspection Emphasis.
-Inspection emphasis is placed on processes employed by vendors during the design, fabrication, and testing of basic components.
-The inspectors will that the vendor’s quality processes meet applicable industry codes, standards, and regulatory requirements.
+Inspection emphasis is placed on implementation of the processes employed by vendors during the design, fabrication, and testing of basic components.
+The inspectors will verify through sampling that the vendor’s quality processes meet applicable industry codes, standards, and regulatory requirements.

+Vendor inspections will also follow-up on reported problems and design activities, examination of the implementation of licensee and vendor procurement programs, and the licensee's interface and action in response to vendor information.
+The intent of the inspections is to ensure that the vendor or the licensee has determined the root cause of problems.
+The inspections also determine that suitable corrective action is being or has been developed, design packages are technically accurate, and licensees are receiving vendor information and using it appropriately.
+Inspection of certain programmatic aspects of vendor and licensee programs is appropriate to the extent necessary to ensure that procedures are in place to identify, evaluate, and act on potential or identified problems, action is taken to prevent recurrence, and adequate control of other activities, such as design, is exercised.

-In addition to verifying the implementation of the Appendix B criteria described above, vendor inspections will include the review of the vendor’s 10 CFR Part 21 or Part 50.55(e) procedures and, when applicable, activities performed as part of commercial-grade dedication.
+In addition to verifying the implementation of the Appendix B criteria described above, vendor inspections will include the review of the vendor’s implementation of 10 CFR Part 21 or Part 50.55(e) procedures and, when applicable, activities performed as part of commercial-grade dedication.

 For ITAAC-related activities, the inspectors may verify by visual observations, physical examinations, or review of records that the relevant analyses or special processes and testing activities are consistent with the applicable design description commitments in the certified design.